fundroid/android-signage-client/README.md

 Unlike [our Raspberry Pi client from 2012][dsc], this won't be very useful without a server to go with it.

-We'll be cleaning up the server source ASAP (as well as removing some proprietary bits) and putting it up on [this repo][dss], so watch that for updates, because it includes [a spiffy web console][cb] and other goodies.
+We'll be cleaning up the server source ASAP (as well as removing some proprietary bits) and putting it up on [this repo][dss], so watch that for updates, because it includes [a spiffy web console][cbb] and other goodies.

+## Target Hardware

+The target hardware we used was the [Minix Neo X5 mini][minix], which runs Android 4.2.2 out of the box and retails for ~€70, providing a nice bang for the buck (mind you, if you really need 1080p video you'll likely be better off with the X7 mini -- but we haven't tested that).

+[Here's a short video of our early stress testing][flickr] -- the set includes screen recordings (from a Mac) of some of the displays we created, and there's [an insane amount of photography][fotos] and [video][videos] from the event for your perusal if you've never actually been to [Codebits][cb].

+There was no rooting or custom firmware involved, and the only serious issue we had was the infamous [Android Webview memory leak bug][gc], which was heavily apparent if you used `canvas` for rendering assets (which we did, alas).

 ## Architecture